Yosri-Ben-Halima/Modeling-Funding-Rates-Using-Stochastic-Models-and-Quantifying-Risk-for-BTC-Prepetuals/README.md

 - The project report `Project Report.pdf` detailing the modeling process, the pipeline architecture and the findings.
 - The `Data` directory containing the dataset on which this project was conducted.
 - The `Pipeline.ipynb` file containing the python pipeline of the project.
-- The `Pipeline.html` the HTML version of the pipeline notebook.
 - The `Contracts.csv` contaning the featued contracts in the study.

 ## 5. Contributing